commonknowledge/leftbookclub/README.md

 - Github Actions
 - Docker

-## Fly.io, our web host
+## Render, our web host

-- Github actions auto trigger deploys to fly.
-To enable deployments, manually create the required apps:
+- Render allows you to automatically deploy from a GitHub repository.
+To enable deployments, manually create the required apps on Render:
-  - Create the web app: `fly apps create --name lbc-production`
-  - Create the web worker: `fly apps create --name lbc-worker-production`
-  - Create the database: `flyctl postgres create --name lbc-pg-production`
-  - Link the database to the web app: `flyctl postgres attach lbc-pg-production --app lbc-production --postgres-app --database-name lbc-production --database-user lbc-production`
+  - Create a new web service and link it to the GitHub repository
+  - Create a new background worker and link it to the GitHub repository
+  - Create a new postgres database.
+Render will create connection variables for you including an external database url
+  - Add the new postgres database url to the environment variables in the web service: DATABASE_URL=(Render's External Database URL).
+These are found in the environment tab in the Render UI
-  - Link the database to the worker: `flyctl postgres attach lbc-pg-production --app lbc-worker-production --postgres-app --database-name lbc-production --database-user lbc-worker-production`
+  - Add the new postgres database url to the environment variables in the background worker: DATABASE_URL=(Render's External Database URL)
-  - You can optionally also do this for a staging environment with `lbc-staging` and `lbc-pg-staging`
+  - You can optionally repeat this process for a staging environment
-- Set environment secrets with `flyctl secrets set KEY="VALUE" KEY2="VALUE2" ...`
+- Set other environment secrets in the environment tab
   - Contact jan@commonknowledge.coop for all required env variables for the Left Book Club's instance, or see below for a general outline
-- After the first deploy has completed, you can run `flyctl ssh console --app lbc-production` to enter the app and run set up commands, etc.
+- After the first deploy has completed, you can acesss the shell tab in the Render UI to enter the app and run set up commands, etc.

+  - Use `poetry run ...` to access the python environment

     - Run `cd app` to enter the project root
-  - Use `poetry run ...` to access the python environment
     - E.g. `poetry run python manage.py createsuperuser`

 ## OAuth 2.0 provider details